A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Results

 \subsection{Machine Learning Automate Workflow for High-dimensional Composite Spectra}

-To prepare the acquired spectral data for treatment using our proposed ML workflow, we first apply data curation through baseline corrections, followed by appropriate spectral truncations, removing the silent regions from the UVRR spectra and the noisy regions from the CD and UV absorption spectra (see Section~\ref{Data_Curation} for details).
+To prepare the acquired spectral data for analysis with our proposed ML workflow, we first perform data curation through baseline corrections, followed by suitable spectral truncations.
+This involves removing silent regions from the UVRR spectra and noisy regions from the CD and UV absorption spectra (see Section~\ref{Data_Curation} for details).
 The preprocessed spectra for each system (free Fib, Fib with carbon NPs, Fib with silica NPs) are then combined into a higher-dimensional vector that captures all significant chemical information at each temperature.

-Next, we implement data standardization, which is typically necessary for PCA and t-SNE analysis.
-Specifically, this procedure accounts for the fact that the data at hand are measured in different units \cite{james2023, Jolliffe2016, Geron2017}.

-Finally, we apply the ML model, which includes (i) metric analysis, (ii) clustering, manifold reduction, and (iii) the subsequent elaboration of the outputs.
-Different tools, such as Euclidean and Manhattan distances, along with PCA, are routinely used to analyze high-dimensional and spectral data.
-For example, the distances can measure the similarity between pairs of spectra to quantify the structural changes of proteins.
-At the same time, PCA can visualize the patterns of the original data spectra in a two-dimensional space.
-However, these traditional tools encounter issues due to the variety and high dimensionality of the data at hand.
-For this reason, we replace them with the Wasserstein distance and t-SNE, respectively, as discussed in the next section.
-Our entire work pipeline, starting from the experiments and concluding with the ML analysis, is illustrated in Fig.~\ref{fgr:workflow}.
+Next, we implement data standardization, which is usually needed for PCA and t-SNE analysis.
+Specifically, this step addresses the fact that the data are measured in different units \cite{james2023, Jolliffe2016, Geron2017}.
+Finally, we apply the ML model, which includes (i) metric analysis, (ii) clustering and manifold reduction, and (iii) the subsequent elaboration of the outputs.
+Our entire workflow, from experiments to ML analysis, is shown in Fig.~\ref{fgr:workflow}.